Emergency Preparedness

 Your emergency kit should have everything you and your household would need to be safe and take care of yourselves for at least three days immediately following an emergency.
 Make sure to include a copy of your emergency plan in your emergency kit and share it with those in your household.
 Let everyone know where your emergency kit is located.

-Learn how to build an emergency kit based on your family’s needs at the button below.
+Click below to learn how to build an emergency kit based on your family’s needs >>>

 Step 3 - Stay Informed